camunda/camunda-docs/docs/self-managed/identity/user-guide/tenants/managing-tenants.md

 ## Managing tenants

 :::note
 The `<default>` tenant is automatically created during Identity startup.
-See here for more information.
 :::

 1. Log in to the Identity UI and navigate to the **Tenants** tab.